May 9, 2020

 - Several bugs

-- Requires a lot of configuration on the GTM side (but this step is required by pretty much all cookie consent tools, as far as I know).
+- Requires a lot of configuration on the Google Tag Manager side (but this step is required by pretty much all cookie consent tools, as far as I know).

 - Setup flow was annoying sometimes, especially for new users who don’t know all ins and outs, yet.